nens/fews-3di/README.rst

 id in the states folder using the name ``states/3di-saved-state-id.txt``.
 A cold state is supplied in a similar way with the name:
 ``states/3di-cold-state-id.txt``.

+**Use last available state:** To overpass the state management system and directly take the last available state in the 3Di database the option:
+``use_last_available_state`` can be set to True.

 **Saving state:** When saving a state a ``save_state_time`` can be specified.
 This parameter defines the time in the simulation (in seconds) when the state